abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 ansible-playbook 2-request-letsencrypt-cert-cloudflare.yml -i inventory.yml
 ```

-If your DNS zone is not managed by Cloudflare, you will have to generate the letsencrypt certificate manually.
+If your DNS zone is not managed by Cloudflare, you will have to generate the letsencrypt certificate manually and modify the Nginx config and the Nginx Dockerfile to point to it.

-### Step #7: Complete to each Service Repository and Complete the Steps Under Pre-Deployment Prerequisites
-Complete steps and push changes to Github so that when you deploy services in the next step, your changes are reflected in the deployment.

 ### Step #8: Deploy Services

 You're all set; it's time to run the Ansible service deployment playbooks.
-Make sure to run them from the root of this repository.

 ```
+cd 4-Service-Deployment-Stage/
 ansible-playbook 3-deploy-elk.yml -i inventory.yml
 ansible-playbook 4-deploy-ctfd.yml -i inventory.yml
 ansible-playbook 5-deploy-nginx.yml -i inventory.yml